Why Use WordPress? A Comprehensive WordPress Review

 While it’s primarily known for powering blogs, this free content management system (CMS) can cater to a variety of different websites, including eCommerce stores, portfolios, and information portals.

-This article will explore the ins and outs of WordPress.
+This article will explore the ins and outs of why you should use WordPress.
 Besides exploring its capabilities, we will also review the pros and cons of using WordPress to build a website.

 WordPress.org vs WordPress.com